tinhbuon1102/cakekitt/wp-content/plugins/breadcrumb-navxt/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 5.7.1 =
+Release date: June 30th, 2017

+* Bug fix: Fixed erroneous use of `$linked` that caused a PHP warning in `bcn_display_json_ld()`.
+* Bug fix: Fixed issue where removing a breadcrumb from the trail could cause one or more breadcrumb separators to inappropriately disappear.

+= 5.7.0 =
+Release date: April 21st, 2017

+* New feature: Added `bcn_display_json_ld(`) function for producing Schema.org BreadcrumbList compliant JSON-LD markup.
+* Bug fix: Fixed issue where the uninstaller caused PHP Errors when ran from WP CLI.
+* Bug fix: Fixed issue where `bcn_breadcrumb_trail::find_type()` caused a PHP Warnings in certain circumstances.
+* Bug fix: Fixed typo in the administrative interface.

 = 5.6.0 =
 Release date: December 23rd, 2016